The Strange Intimacy of Reading

 No one is waiting for your reply.
 The space between thoughts remains open.

+This is one reason reading often deepens at night.
 The world grows quieter and the house settles into stillness.
 Outside the window the city continues at a distance, but inside the room the book becomes the centre of attention.
+A lamp casts a small circle of light across the page.
+Within that circle the voice of another mind continues speaking.

 Books allow a conversation to unfold slowly enough that the mind can actually inhabit it.